atomify/atomify-css/README.md

 ### callback

 Standard bundle callback with `cb(err, src)` signature.
 Not called if `opts.output` is specifed.
 If `callback` is provided as a string rather than function reference it will be used as the `opts.output` file path.

+## package.json config

+[Configuring atomify in package.json](https://github.com/Techwraith/atomify#packagejson-config) is pretty straightforward, but there is a bit of nuance in how you specify custom Rework plugins.
+There are a few different ways plugins can be instantiated, depending on the author's preference, but we support them all in a pretty straightforward manner.

+We have essentially implemented the [transformKey syntax from module-deps](https://github.com/substack/module-deps#packagejson-transformkey), meaning plugin configuration closely mimics transform configuration in Browserify.
+The following list shows how keys in your `atomify.css.plugins` array will be mapped to code.

+ * "rework-default-unit" maps to `require('rework-default-unit')`
+ * ["rework-clone"] maps to `require('rework-clone')()`
+ * ["rework-plugin-inline", "src/assets"] maps to `require('rework-plugin-inline')('src/assets')`

+In plain English, a string will simply be passed to `require()`, while an array will pass the first element to `require()` and call the resulting function with any remaining elements from the array.

 ## Examples